 To give you a picture of the remote location of the mission, let me share some of my favorite pictures that I took later during the week...

-the tiny little building at the bottoms is the mission
+Looking down from way above the mission; the tiny little building at the bottoms is the mission |

-Other pictures from above where you can see
+Other pictures from above where you can see the road winding down toward the mission |

 You may be wondering why I said that these were among my favorite pictures.
 Well, I can't help but look at those pictures and proclaim, How great is our God?!
 When I consider how God gave Pastor Tomas a vision to start this mission and now the progress they have made, the many children that they house, and the local people who are coming to know Jesus Christ in this remote, desolate region, I am so humbled and awed.